The Enemy Below

-The Enemy Below is a 1957 DeLuxe Color war film in CinemaScope about a battle between an American destroyer escort and a German U-boat during World War II.
-Produced and directed by Dick Powell, the movie stars Robert Mitchum and Curt Jürgens as the American and German commanding officers, respectively.
-The film was based on the 1956 novel by Denys Rayner, a British naval officer involved in antisubmarine warfare throughout the Battle of the Atlantic.
+The Enemy Below is a 1957 American DeLuxe Color war film in CinemaScope about a battle between an American destroyer escort and a German U-boat during World War II.
+It stars Robert Mitchum and Curt Jürgens as the American and German commanding officers, respectively.
+Produced and directed by Dick Powell, the film was based on the 1956 novel of the same name by Denys Rayner, a British naval officer involved in antisubmarine warfare throughout the Battle of the Atlantic.

 Plot

-The American Buckley-class destroyer escort USS Haynes detects and attacks a German U-boat (Unterseeboot) that is on its way to rendezvous with a German merchant raider in the South Atlantic Ocean.
-Lieutenant Commander Murrell, a former officer in the Merchant Marine and now an active-duty officer in the Naval Reserve, has recently taken command of the Haynes, though he is still recovering from injuries incurred in the sinking of his previous ship.
-Before the U-boat is first spotted, one sailor questions the new captain's fitness and ability.As the battle begins, though, Murrell proves himself a match for wily U-boat Kapitän zur See von Stolberg, a man who is not enamored with the Nazi regime, in a prolonged and deadly battle of wits that tests both men and their crews.
-Each man grows to respect his opponent.
+During World War II the American Buckley-class destroyer escort USS Haynes is on patrol in the South Atlantic.
+Lieutenant Commander Murrell, a former Third Mate in the Merchant Marine and now an active-duty officer in the Naval Reserve, has recently taken command of the ship.
+He is still recovering from injuries sustained when his previous ship was sunk by a German U-boat, and he was left adrift for 21 days.
+The crew questions the new captain's fitness and ability.
+A nearby German U-boat is commanded by Kapitän zur See von Stolberg, a wily former World War I Unterseeboot skipper who resents fighting for a Nazi regime he detests.